Up to 35% off Raised Beds

 Pearlbush is an exceptionally beautiful and compact shrub, that blooms with snow-white blooms in early spring.

-• Plant Size: 5-10 feet tall
+height height 5-10 feet tall

-When it comes to show-stopping white flowering bushes, Pearlbush does the trick!
+When it comes to show-stopping white flowering bushes, pearlbush does the trick!
 From spring through fall, abundant blooms weigh down the long arching branches.
 Short racemes of pearl-like buds give way to small, bright white blooms.

 Bright green leaves make this dense shrub a great border hedge.
 It grows easily in all kinds of soil but blooms best with full sun and moist, well-drained soil on the acidic side.
 Pearlbush should be pruned as soon as flowers die off.